hydephp/develop/docs/digging-deeper/advanced-customization.md

 Each option is relative to the site's `output_directory` setting.
 Setting a value to `''` will output the page to the site root.

+### Route Key Changes

 >warning Note that this change also affects the route keys, as those are based on the output directory.

+For example, changing the output directory of Markdown posts to `blog` instead of `posts` will change the route key base from `posts` to `blog`.
+This means that a file stored as `_posts/hello-world.md` will have the route key `blog/hello-world` instead of `posts/hello-world`, this may break your site's configuration, so you should always verify the impact to your site of such a change.

 ## Custom source root